-Thus the process of 'self-understanding' (as a unit of self-observation and selfdescription) which instructs self-reproduction, is a vital step in the systemic efficiency of law.
+Thus the process of 'self-understanding' (as a unit of self-observation and selfdescription), which instructs self-reproduction, is a vital step in the systemic efficiency of law.
 As the system produces an infinite variety of legal communications, varying levels of understanding of the system as a whole will be necessary to instruct the production of each of them.
 Legal communications take place in day-to-day lives of individuals as well as in the day-to-day operations of a corporation.
 They are produced on the basis of recursive social interactions.
 Legal communications are to be found in legislatures and courts, but also in regulatory bodies, government departments, and in the interactions between legal practitioners and those they advise.
-These different types of legal communications demand different levels of self-understanding to instruct selfproduction.
+These different types of legal communications demand different levels of self-understanding to instruct self-production.
 Legal communications produced in diverse situations differ in terms of relevance as far as the overall congruence of the systemic order is concerned.
 For instance, complete incongruence of the legal communications created during a transaction for purchase of a loaf of bread, is clearly less costly to the system than incongruence of legal communications generated in the meeting of a board of directors, within court proceedings, or during debates in the legislature.
 The degree of 'relevance' is determined by the systemic order's dependence on the 'congruence quality' of the legal communications being produced, that is, the level at which the overall order will be affected by any incongruent legal communications it produces.

 To preserve and improve its order, the legal system has developed processes that act to provide the various actions of self-reproduction with a systemic informational background.
-Thus the existence of the law concerning the director's duty of care will
+Thus the existence of the law concerning the director's duty of care will 'instruct' the company's directors to consult with lawyers before undertaking amendments to the company's constitution.
+Parliamentary debates, a bicameral parliamentary system, judicial review, hierarchically ordered courts, the doctrine of precedent, and so on, will also act to improve congruence levels of legal communications.
+Arguably, all these processes can be seen to have been produced by the legal system to serve as mechanisms to ensure that systemically-relevant legal communications

-&lt;sup>1 More precisely, since the legal system has an order, and the patterns of the order make the acquaintance of a 'spatial or temporal part' of the system a source of reliable expectations about the functioning of the rest of the system (Hayek, 1973), self-observation can be seen to be a process that covers 'partially' and not, literally, the 'whole' of the legal system.
+1 More precisely, since the legal system has an order, and the patterns of the order make the acquaintance of a 'spatial or temporal part' of the system a source of reliable expectations about the functioning of the rest of the system (Hayek, 1973), self-observation can be seen to be a process that covers 'partially' and not, literally, the 'whole' of the legal system.